Troy-Griffin/find-fasteners/README.md

 The Jetson Nano can also be powered by a 5V power supply with a Barrel Jack connnector.

 ## Software:<br>
 * Latest version of NVIDIA Jetpack.
 The steps to set this up on your Jetson Nano can be found in section [5.1.
-Jetpack](#51-jetpack).
+Jetpack](#51-jetpack).<br> <br>
+* A version of OpenCV which includes the aruco module.
+To install the correct version of OpenCV on your Jetson Nano please follow this [tutorial](https://automaticaddison.com/how-to-install-opencv-4-5-on-nvidia-jetson-nano/).<br> <br>
+* You will need the [jetson-inference](https://github.com/dusty-nv/jetson-inference) repository natively installed or running from a docker container.
+Please follow the steps in the repository to complete either installation.

 # 5. Setup